rluijk/guided-llm-cli/readme.md

 - Seamless integration of deterministic logic and LLM capabilities
 - Flexible state management and command sequencing
 - Consistent error handling and user feedback
+- Works well but under guidance with LLM prompting.